 Another inviting aspect of visiting a park in the fall is smaller crowds.
 The tourist season dies down, offering a serene, intimate experience.
 Trails once busy now encourage unhurried hikes, letting you appreciate wilderness sights and sounds without distractions.

-So, let’s uncover the best fall national parks, highlighting the unique features of each.
+So, let’s uncover the best national parks to visit in the fall, highlighting the unique features of each.

 - Fall Foliage Prediction Map 2023